gradle/gradle-talks/talks/plugins/src/slides/05-plugins.md

 Consider breaking them up.

-## Capability vs. Convention
+## Tookit vs. Framework

 Plugins should either provide capabilities, or conventions.
 Not both.

-* **Capability** plugins (toolkit) add new task types, model elements and wire up sensible defaults (e.g. `java-base` plugin).
+* **Toolkit** plugins add new task types, model elements and wire up sensible defaults (e.g. `java-base` plugin).
-* **Convention** plugins (framework) are opinionated and pre-configure the project to work a certain way (e.g. `java` plugin).
+* **Framework** plugins are opinionated and pre-configure the project to work a certain way (e.g. `java` plugin).

-Convention plugins stack on top of related capability plugins.
+Framework plugins stack on top of related capability plugins.

-Users can escape your conventions by using the capability layer and implementing their own conventions.
+Users can escape the opinions of your framework by using the toolkit layer and implementing their own framework.

+# Demo

+Toolkit vs. Framework